Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values: Proofs

 However, recall that polarity sampling leverages the prior probability given by

 which, after replacing $G^{-1}(\vx)$ with its corresponding $\vz$ becomes

 and simplifies to

 leading to the desired result.
-Note that when $\rho=1$ then the density is uniform onto the DGN manifold, when $\rho=0$, one recovers the original DGN density onto the manifold, and in the extrema cases, only the region with highest or lowest probability would be sample i.e. the modes or anti-modes. \end{proof}
+Note that when $\rho=1$ then the density is uniform onto the DGN manifold, when $\rho=0$, one recovers the original DGN density onto the manifold, and in the extreme cases, only the region with highest or lowest probability would be sampled i.e. the modes or anti-modes. \end{proof}